nhsconnect/nhslogin/src/button-guidance.md

 </div>

-<p>If you use the wrong version of the NHS login button on your website or app, you will be asked to change to the correct one.</p>
+<p>If you use the wrong version of the NHS login button on your website or app, we will ask you to change to the correct one.</p>
-<p>If you are unsure which version of the NHS login is right for your website or app, please get in contact and we will clarify.</p>
+<p>Contact us if you are unsure which version of the NHS login is right for your website or app.</p>

 ---